mariusndini/realtimetrades/README.md

 will be profitable?
 Hard to say
 ```

-## Algo
+## Algo (Attempt at training LSTM model)
 We will train a machine learning algorithm to, potentially, accurately enough predict future values.
 Machine learning is a deep topic in computer science and beyond the scope of this particular demo.
 What we will cover is high level proof of concept in the over all big picture.

 As this demo is 100% javascript & node.js we will use brain.js (user friendly over Tensorflow.js).
 The algorithm is a LSTM model (https://en.wikipedia.org/wiki/Long_short-term_memory) because it excels at processing time-series data.
 This same method exists in Python (https://towardsdatascience.com/predicting-stock-price-with-lstm-13af86a74944) and possibly other languages.

 # Snowflake Data for Training
 within the <b>neuro-net</B> folder is the code for <b>train.js</b>, which is where the model training happens.
-Logic below trains model

-Save model graph & trained model to snowflake (JSON & small format).
+After a model is trained it will kick off <b>guess.js</b> logic to guess the next days trade values.

 ## Training Data Set from Snowflake
-We have covered how data gets into Snowflake, but we have not used this data yet.
-This data can now be used to train a model to later be used for predictions.
+Data can now be used to train a model to later be used for predictions.
 The flow diagram of what is happening in the Node.js code is below.

 ![img](https://github.com/mariusndini/img/blob/master/trainjsflow.png)